jo-tools/taskdialogs/README.md

 Also provided are convenience methods for often used ```MessageBoxes```, which use the [Task Dialog API](https://docs.microsoft.com/en-us/windows/win32/api/commctrl/nf-commctrl-taskdialog) if available, and otherwise fallback to Xojo's standard ```MessageBox```.

+### Note
+Xojo 2021r3 (and newer) supports DarkMode for TargetWindows.
+However, Microsoft doesn't support DarkMode in the Task Dialog API's.
+So don't be surprised if they always show in a light appearance.

 ### ScreenShots
 Example 1:
 ![ScreenShot: Example 1](screenshots/TaskDialogIndirect_1.png?raw=true)